Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

-\begin{example}[Projective threefold] Let $X$ be a complex projective threefold and let $X_\bullet\to X$ be a cubical hyperresolution of $X$, where $X_\alpha$ is smooth and of dimension $dim X_\alpha\leq 3-|\alpha|+1$ (see \cite{GNPP}).
-Then the $E_1$-stage of its associated weight spectral sequence may be written as
+Let $X$ be a singular complex projective variety of dimension $n$ and let $X_\bullet\to X$ be a cubical hyperresolution of $X$, where $X_\alpha$ is a smooth projective variety of dimension $\dim (X_\alpha)\leq n-|\alpha|+1$.
+As shown in \cite{GNPP}, the classical weight spectral sequence for $X$ with coefficients in $\FF_\ell$ is given by